-Notes: (1) When numSteps=-1, the initial pathway will only be generated without running energy calculations.
+Notes: (1) When numSteps=-1, the initial pathway will only be generated with no further optimization.
 (2) Convergence of VCNEB pathways is usually rather slow.
 We recommend to set numSteps to at least 500.

 ▷ variable optReadImages

 Meaning: Options for reading the Images file: